MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-track-inventory-log-history.md

 ---
 title: Log and view successful API posts
-description: This article describes how to set up and use the inventory log history feature for Inventory Visibility, which creates a log of successfully updated inventory API posts.
+description: This article describes how to set up and use the inventory log history feature for Inventory Visibility.
+This feature creates a log of successfully updated inventory API posts.
 author: yufeihuang
 ms.author: yufeihuang
 ms.reviewer: kamaybac